Rovno Ghetto: Resistance

 Underground organizations operated in the ghetto and accumulated weapons.

 150 Jews were saved by an engineer working for the local Reichsbahn, Hermann Graebe, as the ghetto was being liquidated.
-The Jews who managed to escape deportations joined the partisans and later took part in the liberation of Rovno by the Red Army in the Battle of Rovno, in February 1944.
+The Jews who managed to escape deportation joined the partisans and later took part in the liberation of Rovno by the Red Army in the Battle of Rovno, in February 1944.
 The surviving Jews began to gather in the city after the arrival of the Red Army, and by the end of 1944, some 1,200 Jews were accounted for in Rovno; among them, future author David Lee Preston (The Sewer People of Lvov) and his family.

-Post war
+Commemoration

 A memorial was created in 1992 on the site of the Sosenski massacre.
 On June 6, 2012, the memorial was vandalized, allegedly as part of an antisemitic act.

+On December 13, 2019, at the site of the former ghetto entrance, a monument to the victims of the Rivne ghetto was unveiled by the NGO Mnemonika in partnership with the Jewish community of Düsseldorf.
+It consists of a half-destroyed wall built from bricks from one of the houses in the ghetto territory, a suitcase as a symbol of the forced eviction to the ghetto and the hardships of the Holocaust victims, and a menorah as a symbol of Jewish tradition.